 language property

 A tool object SHOULD contain a property named language whose value is a string specifying the language of the messages produced by the tool, in the format specified by [RFC5646].
+If this property is absent, its value shall be taken to be "en-US".

 EXAMPLE 1: The tool language is English: